rpalermodrums/distributed-web-crawler/README.md

 The `--output` argument specifies the output CSV file where the URL and title of visited pages will be stored.
 If `--output` is not provided, it defaults to `output.csv`.

+The crawler logs its activity to a file named `web_crawler.log`.
+This includes the URLs it visits, any errors it encounters, and other information.

 ## Limitations

 This web crawler does not handle dynamic content loaded with JavaScript.
 It's a basic tool for educational purposes and should be used responsibly.

 ## License